 - Intrusion Detection

 - Event Detection in Sensor Networks

-Unusual data can point to severe occurrences, such as technological malfunction, or promising opportunities, or a shift in consumer behavior.
-As a result, automating anomaly detection machine learning is becoming more and more common.
+Unusual data can point to severe occurrences, such as technological malfunction, or promising opportunities, a shift in consumer behavior.
+As a result, automating anomaly detection machine learning is becoming increasingly common.

 Different Types of Anomaly Detection

-AI/ML can identify outliers using various strategies, including supervised, semi-supervised, and unsupervised techniques.
+AI/ML can identify outliers using various strategies, including supervised, semi-supervised, and unsupervised anomaly detection techniques.

 1) Supervised Detection